evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 description: How to run evaluations for text data with Descriptors.
 ---

-A Descriptor is a row-level score that evaluates a specific quality or dimension of provided text data.
-A simple example of Descriptor is text length.
-It can get more complex, for example, you can use an external LLM evaluator to label each answer as "relevant" or "not relevant", or measure semantic similarity between two answers.
-All this is implemented through the same Descriptor interfcae.
+A Descriptor is a row-level score that assesses a specific quality or aspect of text data.
+A simple example of a Descriptor is text length.

-You can compute a Descriptor as part of the:
+It can be more complex, like using an LLM to label each text as "relevant" or "not relevant" (a categorical Descriptor) or calculate the similarity between two texts (a numerical Descriptor).

+You can use Descriptors in two ways:
-* Report.
-This visualize and gives a summary of the computed values, such as to help you understand the distribution of Text Length across all texts.
+* **In a Report**.
+This helps visualize and summarize the scores, like how the text length varies across all texts.
-* Test Suite.
-This allows testing a condition, such as to get a True/False result on whether all texts are within expected length range.
+* **In a Test Suite**.
+This helps check if defined conditions are met, like whether all texts are within a certain length (True/False).

 {% content-ref url="introduction.md" %}
 [Overview of Reports, Tests and Descriptors](introduction.md)